As Congress turns its attention to the country’s aging infrastructure, it should rethink how that infrastructure is paid for — and who pays for it.

 Infrastructure issues know no political party — policy experts of various political leanings support a VMT, including the nonpartisan Rand Corporation, the free-market Competitive Enterprise Institute, and the Progressive Policy Institute.
 Moreover, research by the Brookings Institution indicates that implementing a VMT fee would increase social welfare by 20% compared to a gas tax that raises an equivalent level of revenue.
 The researchers argue that a VMT would result in a higher level of government revenues and larger decreases in congestion, accidents and local air pollution.

-- Quick Fact: Current taxes and fees on trucks fall short, funding only 80% of the repairs needed to address the damage they cause to American infrastructure.
+- Quick Fact: Current taxes and fees on trucks fall short.
+Today, large trucks don’t come close to paying for the damage they do to our public highways.

 A Call to Action: Congress Should Act to Create a Sustainable Funding Model for U.S. Highways